Skip to main content

 Setting up a Control Layout #

-Unfortunately, Minetest doesn’t have built-in support for gamepads.
+Unfortunately, Luanti doesn’t have built-in support for gamepads.
 There is some basic code for it, but it’s very broken and doesn’t support user interfaces at all.
 I’m planning to fix this at some point, but in the meantime, we’ll need to make do without it.

 When a game doesn’t have built-in controller support, you can use Steam Input to bind the controls to fake mouse movement and key presses.